Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 What Are the Different Types of Exfoliation?

-There are different methods to exfoliate your skin.
+There are different exfoliation methods available.
 If you want to properly polish your skin, you need to understand the ins and outs of each so you can pick the path that's right for you.

 Physical Exfoliating